CatherineMeng/main-page/README.md

 ## Research & Publications

 * How to Avoid Zero-Spacing in Fractionally-Strided Convolution?
-A Hardware-Algorithm Co-Design Methodology
+A Hardware-Algorithm Co-Design Methodology (First Author)
   * Accepted as a **full paper** in the 28th edition of the IEEE International Conference on High Performance Computing, Data, and Analytics. [(HiPC 2021)](https://hipc.org/)
   * [**Code**](https://github.com/CatherineMeng/FPFSC-FPGA-Accelerated-Frationally-Strided-Convolution) | [**Paper**]()